tangalbert919/AeroControlCenter/README.md

 - Other Aero models
 - AORUS laptops

+## Installation
+For RGB to work, you must copy `70-keyboard.rules` to `/etc/udev/rules.d`.

+Full installation instructions are currently not available yet.

 ## Contributing
 This program uses Qt.
 If you wish to contribute, Qt Creator is the recommended IDE to use.